-NOTE: Due to popular demand, a plug and play solution with the custom fan and correct thread-cutting screws if you don't want to bother with the DIY solution outlined in this original post below.
-This is available in my pinside store, Pin Monk (https://pinside.com/pinball/market/shops/1170-pin-monk) that I had to open to keep all these mods straight.
-International isn't working yet, so PM me for an international quote if you want these internationally.
-Otherwise, the DIY instructions to roll your own follow.
+NOTE: Due to popular demand, a plug and play solution with the custom fan and correct thread-cutting screws is now available if you don't want to bother with the DIY solution outlined in this original post below.
+This is available in my pinside store, Pin Monk (https://pinside.com/pinball/market/shops/1170-pin-monk) and pinmonk.com.
+International isn't working through pinside, so use pinmonk.com to order internationally.
+Otherwise, the DIY instructions to roll your own follow below.
 Here's what the plug n play kit looks like:

 ORIGINAL DIY VERSION POST